andrey-vorontsov/petridish-project/PetriDish/README.txt

 Version 0.0.8
 Framerate is now dynamically calculated and displayed on the GUI window.
 Now we know just how many updates are actually happening a second (more than I thought).
+SHIPPABLE VERSION

+Version 0.0.8a
+Bug Fix: Fixed a slight mistake with on-the-fly agar feeding.
+FPS display has given some insights!
+Stress testing.
+SHIPPABLE VERSION

 KNOWN ISSUES

 Plants sometimes get squished out of the way of their children or other cells, still.
 Grazers look pretty awkward piling on to and spinning around Plants.
-Uncapped or very high simulation speed (generally 0-1 ms delay) causes unstable framerate, because of the JavaFX implementation.
+Uncapped or very high simulation speed (generally 0-1 ms delay) causes unstable framerate, but only when the simulation load is light.

 ROADMAP (Current: 0.0.8)